matthiask/html-sanitizer/README.rst

 Goals
 =====

+HTML sanitizer goes further than e.g. bleach_ in that it not only ensures that content is safe and tags and attributes conform to a given whitelist, but also applies additional transforms to HTML fragments.
+A short list of goals follows:

 - Clean up HTML using a very restricted set of allowed tags and attributes.
 - Convert *some* tags (such as ``<span style="...">``, ``<b>`` and